-Finally, the Sub-Fund is required as per Article 6 of the Taxonomy Regulation to state that the "do no significant harm" principle applies only to sustainable investments, i.e. underlying investments that take into account the EU criteria for environmentally sustainable economic activities.
+Finally, it is reminded that the "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.